HPI-Information-Systems/inclusion-dependency-algorithms/adp-algorithms/spider/README.md

 3. Implement IND-pruning by data type.
 Given a table input (and therefore precise typing information) the reference implementation pruned candidates of unequal data type early.
 This is currently missing.
-4. Inside `Spider`, the `attributeIndex` could possibly a fixed-size array and not a map, making look-ups from attribute ID to attribute even cheaper.
 5. Revisit I/O handling.
 If a single I/O-Exception occurs, the algorithm execution can be aborted immediately.
 However, if resources are allocated in batch, failure to allocate a single resource currently does not free the already open resources.